Zaid-Ajaj/the-elmish-book/chapters/elm/the-architecture.md

 ### The Problem: User Interfaces

 Whatever application you might be building, there are almost always *two* main concerns that a UI application has to deal with
- - How to keep track of and maintain data
+ - How to keep track of and maintain the state of the application
- - How to change the UI pieces when the data changes
+ - How to keep the UI in-sync with the state

 The Elm Architecture provides a systematic approach for these problems using a number of building blocks.
 These blocks are divided into the following: